andrewdimmer/csi-3370-software-project-config-test/docs/version-control/WritingCode.md

 3. Click the green "Confirm squash and merge".

 There you go!
 You're codes now in production!
 If you were working off of a subtask for an issue, you can now [check that off (TODO)](#tasks)!
-If you were fixing a bug, the issue should have automatically closed when the PR was merged!
+If you were fixing a bug, the issue should have automatically closed when the PR was merged because we linked the issue to the PR!

 ## What's next?